St. Rose High School

-St. Rose High School is a co-educational four-year Catholic high school in Belmar, in Monmouth County, New Jersey, United States.
-The school operates under the auspices of the Roman Catholic Diocese of Trenton.
-The school was founded in 1923 by the Parish of St. Rose and the Sisters of St. Joseph.
+St. Rose High School is a four-year coeducational Catholic college-preparatory school located in Belmar, in Monmouth County, in the U.S. state of New Jersey.
+The school operates under the leadership of the Roman Catholic Diocese of Trenton and is affiliated with the Parish of St. Rose and the Sisters of St. Joseph.
+Founded in 1923, the school offers a faith-based academic curriculum emphasizing moral development, leadership and service.